How the Official Oregon Website for Health Insurance Works

 Qualifying for Medicaid Expansion

 If you make under 139% of the Federal Poverty Level you may qualify for Medicaid under Oregon’s Medicaid expansion under ObamaCare.
-You can apply for Medicaid using the Oregon Health Insurance Exchange.
+You can apply for Medicaid using the Oregon state website found in the links above.

 Choosing the Right Health Insurance Plan